tidwall/gjson/README.md

 ## Unmarshalling

-There's a `gjson.Unmarshal` function that loads json data into the value.
+There's a `gjson.Unmarshal` function which loads json data into a value.
-It's a drop in replacement for `json.Unmarshal` and you can typically see a 3 to 4 times boost in performance without the need for external tools or generators.
+It's a drop in replacement for `json.Unmarshal` and you can typically see a 3-4x boost in performance without the need for external generators.

 This function works almost identically to `json.Unmarshal` except that it expects the json to be well-formed prior to being called.
 Invalid json